-Artificial intelligence and IT security
+Artificial Intelligence and IT Security

-Application of AI methods in IT security
+Applying AI methods in IT security

 Security of machine learning and AI algorithms